 Born in Kabul, Afghanistan, Zalmaï left the country after the Soviet invasion in 1980.
-He traveled to Lausanne, Switzerland, where he became a Swiss citizen.
-Following his passion for Photography, which he discovered very early in life, Zalmaï pursued combined studies at both the School of Photography of Lausanne and at the Professional Photography Training Center of Yverdon.
+His family immigrated to Lausanne, Switzerland, where he became a Swiss citizen.
+Following his passion for photography, which he discovered very early in life, Zalmaï pursued combined studies at both the School of Photography of Lausanne and at the Professional Photography Training Center of Yverdon.

-Zalmaï has spent most of his life between Europe, the United States and Asia.
-His work has been published in several magazines and newspapers, including the New York Times Magazine, Time Magazine, The New Yorker Magazine, Harper's Magazine, Newsweek, La Repubblica etc... while he has worked for a number of International Organizations and NGOs, including Human Rights Watch, International Committee of the Red Cross, UN Office On Drug and Crime.
+Zalmaï spent most of his life between Afghanistan, Europe, the United States and Asia.
+His work has been published in several magazines and newspapers, including the New York Times Magazine, The New Yorker, Time, Harper's Magazine, Newsweek and La Republica.
+He worked for a number of international organizations and NGOs including Human Rights Watch, UNHCR, ICRC, and the UN Office On Drug and Crime.

 His work has been exhibited at museums, galleries, universities and cultural centers around the world.
 Zalmaï has been the recipient of several international awards, including, most recently, the Visa D'Or from the Visa Pour l'Image International Photojournalism Festival and a grant by Getty Images.